 2. The Food

 While my husband focused (so intensely) on eating ramen, I was much more interested in the street food and snacks.
-I found a delicious sushi wrap enclosed in tofu with some sort of pickled root that looked like a carrot sticking out of it.
+I found a delicious sushi wrap enclosed in tofu with burdock root sticking out of it.
 It might not sound awesome to everyone but I couldn’t get enough and would probably eat one of those every single day if I could.
-I also found a super soft and warm bun steamed with beef in the middle, and ate a vinegar-soaked cucumber on a stick as well.
+I also found a super soft and warm bun steamed with beef in the middle, and ate a vinegar-soaked cucumber on a stick too.

 Whether you are an architecture nerd, a history buff, a foodie, or an avid shopper, Kamakura has something for you.
 It is easily one of my favorite places in Japan that I hope to explore in much more depth in the near future.
 If you are looking for a place with spectacular views that is quiet and an adventure at the same time, this is the PERFECT destination!